EchoEkhi/lead-knight/README.md

 0. Set up a MongoDB database to be used with the API.

-0. Edit the .env file to configure it for your own server.
+0. Add and edit the .env file to configure it for your own server.
 A `.env-example` file is provided.

 0. Install WireGuard on your machine.
 Format the wg0.conf file as shown in `wg-example.conf` file.